Academics: S.J.D. Candidates begins here:

 The manuscript should have a margin of 1½ or 1¾ inches on the left side of the page to allow for reader comments and to permit binding.
 While there is no predetermined format for the cover page, each candidate should check with his or her principal supervisor for specific requirements or preferences.
 At a minimum, the candidate’s name, the dissertation title, the principal supervisor’s name, and the date of submission should be included.

 Candidates should not at any stage submit permanently bound copies of the dissertation; dissertation copies do not require hard covers.
-Once the supervisor and second reader approve the dissertation (see “Evaluation of Dissertation” below), and corrections, if any, are made, two unbound copies printed on acid-free paper must be submitted to the Graduate Program for deposit with the Law School Library.
+Once the principal supervisor and second reader approve the dissertation (see “Evaluation of Dissertation” below), and corrections, if any, are made, two unbound copies printed on acid-free paper must be submitted to the Graduate Program for deposit with the Law School Library.
 At this time, a Library Authorization form must also be signed.
 The Library will arrange for permanent binding.

 NOTE: Please also see “Permission and Required Format for Multiple-Essay Submissions” above.